shellscape/webpack-plugin-serve/.github/FAQ.md

 }
 ```

-The correct way to allow `HMR` when any dependency tree (any entry point and its dependencies) gets updates, user needs to import the "control" file in all the entries.
+The correct way to allow `HMR` when any dependency tree (any entry point and its dependencies) gets updated, user needs to import the client file in all entries.

 ```js
 module.exports = {